cloudmesh/technologies/chapters/tech/r.md

 R, a GNU project, is a successor to S, a statistical programming language.
 It offers a range of capabilities including

-> ``programming language, high level graphics, interfaces to other
+> "programming language, high level graphics, interfaces to other
 > languages and debugging.
 R is an integrated suite of software
 > facilities for data manipulation, calculation and graphical
-> display''.
+> display".

 The statistical and graphical techniques provided by R make it popular in the statistical community.
 The statistical techniques provided